ta-data-lis/lab-reading-stats-concepts/README.md

 [A cool general explanation](http://arts.show/tested7)

 So, take one single example in the articles you just read, which specific test/s would you apply?
 (We want you just to do a draft and think a little bit how to apply the tests you already know in this case)

+#### my answer
+example: my company sells one type of chocolate bars.
+The boss asked the design department to design a package for this bar, in order to improve the sales number.
+Befor changing the package, he asked me to test, if customers buy more of the chocloate with the new package.
+Therefore i will select some stores that sell the bar in the new package.
+Than i will compare the sale numbers with the previous sale numbers.

+H0: sales dont change
+H1: sales do change

+Sample size:
+depends on the number of chocolate bars the stores sold before. and the increase in salsenumber we expect / the boss wants to change the package
+alpha: 0.5%
+statistical power: 80&

 ## Deliverables
 You need to submit a markdown file with the answers to the questions above.
 You can create a new `.md` file or directly edit the `README.md`.